adamsilver/fdpb/02-a-checkout-flow.md

 Notes:

-- The aria-live="polite"[^polite] property and the status[^status] role are equivalent.
+- The aria-live="polite"[^13 polite] property and the status[^14 status] role are equivalent.
 Both are provided to maximize compatibility across platforms and screen readers (in some setups, only one or the other is recognized).
 - The equivalent `alert` and `assertive` values mean the current readout of the screen reader will be interrupted to announce the live region’s new content.
 In this case, as interupting the user as they're typing is aggressive.
 So we can keep `status` and `polite` values which means the contents are announced after the user stops typing for a moment.

 #### Announcing Only When It's Critical